featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 - **FeatureHub polling client (GET request updates)**

   In this mode, you make a GET request, which you can choose to either do once, when specific things happen in your application, (such as navigation change) or on a regular basis (say every 5 minutes) and the changes will be passed into the FeatureHub repository for processing.

 ## SDK installation

-Run the following command:
+Run to install the dependency:

 `npm install featurehub-eventsource-sdk`

-When you install the SDK it will also install the dependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds feature flags and creates events.
+When you install the SDK it will also pull the dependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds feature flags and creates events.

 It is designed this way, so we can separate core functionality and add different implementations in the future.